Skip to main content

 Workflow.list_versions(page_no=None, per_page=None)

-Lists all versions of the workflow.
+Lists all the versions of the workflow.

 Parameters: